-The center or focus of the Metropolitan Transportation Plan is a list of specific projects, which have been developed by BCATS.
+The center or focus of the Metropolitan Transportation Plan is a list of proposed priority projects, which have been developed by BCATS.
 Each project must meet an identified transportation need, primarily addressing capacity and maintenance deficiencies and improving safety.
-Under Fast Act guidelines, each project must be fundable within anticipated financial resources.
+Under federal transportation legislation guidelines, each project must be fundable within anticipated financial resources.